nikhilrajganta/SQL/notes.md

 # DB featues

-- frequently accessed in ram
+- frequently accessed copy in the ram
 - Querying is easy
 - CRUD
 - Backups are inbuilt